 Make the marinade

-- Combine all marinade ingredients in a blender and pulse to puree, or use the small bowl of a food processor.
+- Combine all marinade ingredients in a blender or small food processor and pulse until mostly smooth. and pulse to puree, or use the small bowl of a food processor.

 Marinate the steak